Tips to help you work less and live more

 Working fewer hours a week and gradually moving into retirement could be easier than you think.

 You can talk to your employer about the possibility of reducing your hours.
 And you have the right to request flexible working.
 They have the right to refuse, but they must have a valid business reason for doing so.
 The Citizens Advice Bureau provides online guidance for enquiring about flexible working.

-Reducing your hours or changing jobs could mean you end up earning less.
-But if you’re over 55 (rising to 57 in 2028), you could take money from your pension to top up your income.
+Reducing your hours, changing jobs, studying or starting a business could mean you end up earning less.
+Luckily, from 55 (rising to 57 in 2028) your pension can be used to make up for any shortfalls.